IEEEBerkeley/web-hope/course-info.md

 ### Prerequisites

 HOPE is not a class about circuits.
 We expect students to have a basic understanding of circuits.
-We heavily recommend students satisfy our pre-reqs of EE 16B or ME 100, or otherwise have a similar level of knowledge in circuits (e.g. PHYSICS 7B, BIOE 105).
+We heavily recommend students satisfy our pre-reqs of EE 16B or ME 100, or otherwise have a similar level of knowledge in circuits (e.g. BIOE 105).

 ## Grading